-The Banking Supervision Department of the SARB commenced with the phasing in of Basel III from 1 January 2013 through Regulations promulgated under section 90 of the Banks Act (published on 12 December 2012 as No. R. 12 1029 in Government Gazette No. 35950) (the "Regulations Relating to Banks"), and will continue with the implementation process up to 2018.
-The Regulations Relating to Banks provide a broad framework for the phasing-in of the accord, but specific detail regarding implementation (including the domestic application of elements of Basel III where regulators are entitled to exercise national discretion) is periodically provided by the SARB, after engaging with the role-players in the banking industry, in the form of guidance notes, circulars and directives.
+The Banking Supervision Department of the SARB commenced with the phasing in of Basel III from 1 January 2013 through the Regulations promulgated under section 90 of the Banks Act (published on 12 December 2012 as No. R. 12 1029 in Government Gazette No. 35950) (the "Regulations Relating to Banks"), which are aimed at giving effect to the principles contained in the document entitled "Basel III: A global regulatory framework for more resilient banks and banking systems", finalised by the Basel Committee in June 2011, and will continue with the implementation process up to 2018.
+The Regulations Relating to Banks provide a broad framework for the phasing-in of the accord, but specific detail regarding implementation (including the domestic application of elements of Basel III where regulators are entitled to exercise national discretion) is periodically provided by the SARB, after engaging with the role-players in the banking industry in the form of guidance notes, circulars and directives.
 The consultation process is on-going and the Issuer is not able to predict precisely whether future regulatory reforms and the implementation in South Africa of Basel III minimum standards for funding liquidity will have a material impact on the Issuer's financial condition, business or results of operations.